 City of Seattle – Special Presentation

-MoCA was joined by special guest Dove Alberg, Director, Capital Development and Construction Management, Finance and Administrative Services, City of Seattle.
-Ms. Alberg was invited to share information relating to her department and how they help serve the local community.
-Ms. Alberg provided several handouts and highlighted some of the following:
+MoCA was joined by special guest Debbie Goetz - Office of Emergency Management Overview, City of Seattle and Michael Fearnehough - Operations & Planning Coordinator, Office of Emergency Management.
+Ms. Goetz and Mr. Fearnehough were invited to share information relating to her department and how they help serve the local community.
+Some of the items highlighted include:

 Morgan cut-through traffic study

 Cindi Barker shared that all of the information relating to the Morgan cut-through traffic study conducted by SDOT has been received.
 As a reminder, the study was requested by neighbors to identify the increase of traffic on SW 37th, 38th, 39th, and 41st streets.
 If concerns continue, please contact MoCA.